Heroic Fantasy TTRPGs: You Think It’s About Dragons. It Isn’t.

 The Five Structural Criteria

-These criteria aren’t just about letting players have heroic moments.
-They focus on whether your system actually supports heroic play over the long run.
+These criteria aren’t just about letting players have heroic moments, they focus on whether your system actually supports modern heroic play over the long run.
 If you miss one, you’re leaving GMs to handle what your mechanics should cover.
 Use these checks to see how your system will hold up over time.
 If your game doesn’t meet all of them, heroic stories will show up only sometimes and will eventually be replaced by other types of play.

 1. Death Takes Time.
 Is there at least one step between being fine and dying, so the group has a chance to react?
 In D&D 1st edition you can die instantly, with no time to intervene.
 Heroic systems give players a chance for dramatic rescues and tactical choices by adding buffer states before death.